New EU plant health rules

-On 13 December 2016, the Regulation entered into force and will be applicable from 14 December 2019.
+On 13 December 2016, the Regulation entered into force and became applicable on 14 December 2019.

 These rules constitute the EU Plant Health Regime, which has been in place since 1977 and was fully reviewed by the European Commission in May 2013.

 The new rules aim to modernise the plant health regime, enhancing more effective measures for the protection of the Union's territory and its plants.
 They also aim to ensure safe trade, as well as to mitigate the impacts of climate change on the health of our crops and forests.
 Different stakeholders will benefit from this new approach:

 Citizens: better protection of landscapes and forests, public and private green spaces, reduced need for pesticide use;

 Growers and farmers: simpler and more transparent documentation (plant passport), better protection of their production, more financial support for fighting pests;

 Other business operators: common operators' register, harmonised traceability;

 Public authorities: EU financial support for the implementation of surveillance and eradication/containment measures.